shyamsingh05/Student-Management-System-using-Linklist/README.md

-# Student-Management-System-using-Linklist
-📚 Student Management System using Linked List (C++)

-This project is a console-based Student Management System developed in C++ using the concept of a Singly Linked List.
-It enables efficient handling of student records through dynamic memory management.

-🚀 Features
-➕ Insert student records:
-At beginning
-At end
-At specific position
-❌ Delete student records:
-From beginning
-From end
-From specific position
-🔍 Search student by name
-📋 Display (Traversal) all student records
-🔢 Count total number of students
-🆔 Auto-generated Student ID
-🛠️ Technologies Used
-Language: C++
-Concepts:
-Singly Linked List
-Dynamic Memory Allocation
-Object-Oriented Programming (OOP)
-🧠 How It Works
-Each student record is stored as a node containing:
-Student ID
-Student Name
-Course
-Nodes are linked together dynamically to form a linked list.
-The program uses a menu-driven interface for user interaction.
-▶️ How to Run
-Copy the code into a .cpp file
-Compile using any C++ compiler (Code::Blocks / VS Code / Turbo C++) Run the program
-Follow the menu options
-📌 Sample Operations
-Add new student details
-View all students
-Search student by name
-Delete student record
-Count total students
-👨‍🎓 Author
-**SHYAM SINGH**
-BCA 1st Year Student
-This project is created for learning and practicing Data Structures (Linked List).

-💡 Future Improvements
-Add file handling for data storage
-Implement update/edit functionality
-Enhance user interface
+# 📚 Student Management System using Linked List (C++)

+## 📌 Project Description

+This project is a **Student Management System** developed using **C++**, based on the concepts of **Singly Linked List** and **Doubly Linked List**.

+The main program acts as a controller that allows the user to choose between two types of linked list implementations.
+Based on the user’s selection, the system redirects to either the singly linked list module or the doubly linked list module.

+Each module provides a structured and menu-driven interface to manage student records efficiently.
+The project demonstrates how multiple files can be integrated into a single program and how different data structures can be used within one system.

+---

+## 🚀 Features

+* 📌 Menu-based selection between:

+  * Singly Linked List
+  * Doubly Linked List
+* 📂 Modular programming using multiple files
+* 🔄 Navigation between different data structure operations
+* 🖥️ Console-based interactive system

+---

+## 🛠️ Technologies Used

+* Programming Language: **C++**
+* Concepts Implemented:

+  * Singly Linked List
+  * Doubly Linked List
+  * File Inclusion (`#include` user-defined files)
+  * Classes & Objects
+  * Menu Driven Programming

+---

+## 📚 Learning Outcomes

+Through this project, I learned:

+* How to combine multiple C++ files into one project
+* Implementation of different types of linked lists
+* Code modularity and structure
+* Designing user-friendly console applications

+---

+## 🙋‍♂️ Author

+**BCA 1st Year Student**
+Designed & Coded By **SHYAM SINGH**

+---

+## ⭐ Note

+If you like this project, don’t forget to ⭐ star the repository!